A bill to amend the Internal Revenue Code of 1986 to extend and modify the research and development credit to encourage innovation.

 Length: 11 pages

-This bill was introduced on January 14, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 14, 2014, in a previous session of Congress, but it did not receive a vote.

 Jan 14, 2014